 Each year, the Great Manchester Run is broadcast live on the BBC, which is testament to its popularity with both regular runners and elite athletes.
 With plenty of people hitting the start line in fancy dress for charity and celebrities taking part, the run is transformed into a national occasion that is broadcast around the world.

 While the 10K run is available to runners of any ability, the Great Manchester Run is prestigious enough to attract some serious talented athletes, including gold medallists like Eilish McColgan.
 With a host of elite runners vieing for a first place finish and the course record, the already busy crowds grow to line the streets throughout the city centre, helping to build the atmosphere even more!

-The Great Manchester Run returns on Sunday 21 May (the kids' races are on Saturday 20 May).
+The Great Manchester Run returns each May (the kids' races are Saturday).
 With general entries and charity places still available for the 10K run and half marathon, there's plenty of time to get involved and hit the start line feeling ready to race!